Skip to content

 Overview

-Today, Wornum lights are widely regarded as part of Britain’s heritage street furniture, particularly within conservation areas and historically sensitive urban environments.
+Today, Wornum lights are widely regarded as part of Britain’s recognised heritage street furniture, particularly within conservation areas and historically sensitive urban environments.

 Design Context and Attribution

-The term “Wornum light” is commonly used to describe a street lighting design associated with the City of Westminster and post-war London redevelopment.
-While the name is often linked to George Grey Wornum, an architect best known for civic architecture, it is more accurate to describe Wornum lights as a municipal lighting design style rather than a single authored artwork.
+The term “Wornum light” is commonly used to describe a street lighting design style associated with the City of Westminster and post-war London redevelopment.
+While the name is often linked to George Grey Wornum, an architect best known for civic architecture, it is more accurate to describe Wornum lights as a municipal lighting design style rather than a single authored work.

 What can be stated with confidence: